algosup/2023-2024-project-4-sportshield-team-7/specifications/functional-specification.md

 ### 3.1 Battery management

 The primary goal of the solution is to improve the battery life of the device.
 As of now, the battery can only last for three days, at a rate of 2 hours a day.
 Our goal is to increase the battery life to at least 7 days at a rate of 6 hours a day.
+The device is equipped with a battery that can be recharged via a USB-C cable.
+A notification should be sent to the users when the battery reaches 25%, 20%, 15%, 10% and 5% of its capacity.
+As soon as the user receives one of these notifications, he would have to unlock the device to prevent the device from staying in lock mode.
+If the battery reaches 0%, the device will be locked and the user will have to recharge it to unlock it.
+To ensure that the battery can last long enough, the battery should never be charged over 80% and should never be discharged under 20%.

 ### 3.2 Motion detection

 The device is equipped with a motion sensor that can detect translations and rotation around three axes.
 This feature is the most critical feature of the device.
-Our goal is to ensure that the device can detect any motion.
+Our goal is to ensure that the device can detect any motion, whether it is a linear movement or a rotation.
 Two types of shocks have to be detected:

 - **Shocks**: In this case, the device should only produce a small sound
 - **Strong shocks**: In this case, the device should produce a loud sound and send a notification to the mobile application